MarcL/djcruze.co.uk/src/pages/podcasts/2005-11-08-episode-4-what-else-is-there.md

 Back once again with the Podcast master:

 Podcast #4 is online.
 Hopefully it will now have fancy iTunes tags with graphics&#8230;if it works properly!
-Here is the tracklisting for this week&#8217;s show:
+Here is the tracklisting for this week's show:

   * **New tunes:**
       * Discrete featuring Belle Erskine – Love Me – [ToykoProject][3]
-      * [Paul Masterson][4] presents Subway – Pullin&#8217; For Two – [Southern Fried Records][5]
+      * [Paul Masterson][4] presents Subway – Pullin' For Two – [Southern Fried Records][5]
       * [The Soul Seekerz][6] – Electrick Shock 2005 – Instinct Records
   * **Top 10 rundown:**
       * [Andrea T Mendoza][7] – Canâ€™t Fake It (Kurd Maverick Mix) – Adhesive
-      * Unknown Artist – Twisted Transistor (Kupper&#8217;s Electro-tec Mix) – White Label
+      * Unknown Artist – Twisted Transistor (Kupper's Electro-tec Mix) – White Label
       * [Braund Reynolds][8] – Rocket – Ten Records
       * Deep Dish – Sacramento (Raul Rincon Remix) -[ Positiva][9]
       * Royksopp – What Else Is There? ([Thin White Duke][10] Mix) – [Wall Of Sound][11]
   * **Cruze classic from 1995:**
       * The Flavour – Superfly (So Damn Tuff Mix) (from the &#8220;2 Damn Hot EP&#8221;) – Jive

 As always I love to hear your feed back on the show.
-[Contact me][12] using the form provided and I&#8217;ll get back to you as soon as I can.
-If you&#8217;re an up and coming producer and you&#8217;d like to get some exposure on the show then make sure you get in touch and we&#8217;ll arrange to get your tunes on the show.
+[Contact me][12] using the form provided and I'll get back to you as soon as I can.
+If you're an up and coming producer and you'd like to get some exposure on the show then make sure you get in touch and we'll arrange to get your tunes on the show.

  [1]: http://www.djcruzeaudio.co.uk/podcasts/Cruze_Podcast004_071105.mp3
  [2]: http://www.djcruze.co.uk/cms/podcasts/feed/rss2